golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

     *   From the API consumer POV.

         Making wrong market decisions equals wasting money.
-If it's caused by incorrect indices recommended by the Golem Factory, the money-wasting market participant might expect some compensation from the Golem Factory.
+If it's caused by incorrect insights recommended by the Golem Factory, the money-wasting market participant might expect some compensation from the Golem Factory.
 One day we'll almost surely have to face such claims (because we decided to recommend APIs and some APIs will surely have bugs).
         That's why it's important to have an unequivocal terms & conditions.

     *   From the node operator POV

-        What should a node operator do if they think some node indices API is reporting incorrect values for their node?
+        What should a node operator do if they think some Network Insights API is reporting incorrect values for their node?
         For sure we don't want them to fill a defamation lawsuit.
         Again, we should ensure we have a correct terms & conditions, but maybe one day we'll also have to consider some "appeal" institution.
-        Also, this is related to the open/closed problem from p.1 - indices calculated with an open code are easier to explain/defend.
+        Also, this is related to the open/closed problem from p.1 - insights calculated with an open code are easier to explain/defend.

 3. Malicious APIs